peteroupc/peteroupc.github.io/random.md

 <small><sup id=Note41>(41)</sup> Implementing a cryptographic RNG involves many security considerations, including these:

 1. If an application runs code from untrusted sources in the same operating system process in which a cryptographic RNG's state is stored, it's possible for malicious code to read out that state via side-channel attacks.
-A cryptographic RNG SHOULD NOT be implemented in such a process.
+A cryptographic RNG should not be implemented in such a process.
 See (A) and see also (B).
 2. A cryptographic RNG's state could be reused due to process forking or virtual machine snapshot resets.
 See (C) and (D), for example.
 3. If a cryptographic RNG is not "constant-time" (the RNG is data-dependent), its timing differences could be exploited in a security attack.